UKELA Conference 2024: Environmental Law within a Shifting Political Landscape

 • Martin Baxter - Deputy CEO IEMA

-• Ruth Knox - Partner, Corporate practice and global Co-Chair of the ESG and Sustainable Finance, Paul Hastings LLP
+• Ruth Knox - Partner and Global Co-Chair of the ESG & Sustainable Finance Practice, Paul Hastings LLP

-• Amy Merrill - Chief Operating Officer ICVCM, Head of Global Carbon Markets, C2ES
+• Amy Merrill - Chief Operating Officer ICVCM

 • Varnika Chawla - Legal Manager, Climate Asset Management